Skip to main content

 • Receive a total of $1,000 scholarship ($500 in Fall semester and $500 in Winter semester)

-• Be hired as a paid research assistant to work with a faculty member (on average 5–10 hours per week at $13.5 per hour)
+• Be hired as a paid research assistant to work with a faculty member (on average 5–10 hours per week at $14.25 per hour in the Fall and $14.50 in the Winter semester)

 • As part of this paid position, participate in the research process and gain valuable experience in data collection, analysis, and visualization as you work with a faculty mentor